sazzad114/KinectEmulator/readme.txt

 	2.SampleSkeletonApplication: this project simply shows the skeleton data recorded previously.
 Before running it, it is mandatory to put "skeleton.dat" in 	directory(with the cpp's), which was recorded previously by "KinectSkeletonDataRecorder".

+	In all the sample applications, we produced psudo-events by invoking the event driven methods manually.
+But in actual cased those methods are invoked when an event is generated(by either of the pull or push method).

 ;;;;;;;;;;;;;;;;;;
 ;;; AudiohData ;;;